-Minor subdivisions are those that do not require the development of new infrastructure, the extension of existing off-tract infrastructure, or the creation of common areas and result in the creation of five (5) lots or less, including the parent parcel or residue, from contiguously owned parcels of record.
+Minor subdivisions are those that do not require the development of new off-tract infrastructure, the extension of existing off-tract infrastructure, or the creation of common areas, and result in the creation of five (5) residential lots or less, or two (2) nonresidential lots or less, including the parent parcel or residue, from contiguously owned parcels of record.
 Such subdivisions are approved by the staff.
-Standards for approval of a minor subdivision shall be as established in this section.
-Further subdivision of a parent parcel beyond the maximum five (5) lots created via the minor process shall be classified as a major subdivision and processed accordingly.
+Further subdivision of a parent parcel beyond the maximum lots allowed to be created via the minor process after October 5, 1988 shall be classified as a Major subdivision and processed accordingly, unless a waiver is applied for and approved by the Planning Commission.
+A list of all deed transfers since October 5, 1988 shall be submitted with each plat.8

-A. Residential.
+A. Residential8

-All minor residential subdivisions shall contain, but are not limited to, the following criteria:
+All minor residential subdivisions shall conform with the following:

-- 1. Lots and Residue Parcel.
-A minor residential subdivision divides the property into lots and a residue parcel.
+- 1. A minor residential subdivision divides the property into lots and a residue parcel.
 The subdivision of the lots creates the residue parcel out of the original parcel. - 2.
-Access.
-In the Rural District, lots having a minimum road frontage of 200 feet may front on an existing road right-of-way having a width of 50 feet.
-Shared driveway access may be required.
-All other lots, regardless of the zoning district, shall have motor vehicle access to a road right-of-way via a 50' access easement which extends from the subdivided lots to the existing road right-of-way and the access easement serves no more than five (5) lots.
-Said access easement shall not be permitted along any existing property lines. - 3.
-Water/Well or Sewer/Septic.
-Potable water and sewer shall be provided according to the requirements of Appendix B, Engineering Standards.
-All submissions shall provide a plat approved by the Department of Health. - 4.
-Family Transfers.
-When parent-to-child or child-to-parent transfers are provided for in a specific zone district, such transfer shall abide by the requirements and standards of minor residential subdivision provisions and the following criteria: - a.
-Identify the relationship between the grantor and grantee; and - b.
-State in the deed:
+All lots, regardless of the zoning district, shall have motor vehicle access via a 50' access easement, provided that the access easement serves no more than 5 lots to either: - a.
+A WV DOH road right-of-way or easement; or - b.
+A road in a major subdidivion that meets county roadway design standards (Table 2.2-1)

+However, in the Rural District, lots having a minimum road frontage of 200 feet may have a single access onto an existing WV DOH right-of way or easement or a road in a major subdivision that meets county roadway design standards (Table 2.2-1).
+Shared driveway access on the adjoining property lines may be required if the distance between the driveways is less than 200 feet

+3. Potable water and sanitary sewer service shall be provided according to the requirements of Appendix B, Engineering Standards.
+All submissions shall provide a plat approved by the Department of Health or letters of water and sewer availability, as applicable.

+B. Family Transfers8

+When family transfers are provided for in a specific zoning district, such transfers shallconform with the following:

+- 1. The Deed shall identify the relationship between the grantor and grantee; and document that the recipient has not yet received a previous family transfer. - 2.
+State in the deed and on the plat:

 "The lot transferred is to be used for a single-family residence only as long as the lot is not further subdivided.
 Any further subdivision of the lot shall dissolve the single-family restriction and will place development of the lot under the County land development laws in effect at that time.
-This lot cannot be transferred again for at least five (5) years; except as another parent-to-child or child-to-parent transfer of land.
+This lot cannot be transferred again for at least five (5) years; except as another family transfer of land.
 Any transferal of this lot within the five (5) year period shall place this lot in violation of the Jefferson County Subdivision and Land Development Regulations."